OSSOS/ossos.github.io/OSSOSagreement.md

   Each OSSOS collaborator is a member of either the Core Team (responsible for data collection and distribution, along with writing the overall 'project progress' papers), or a Topic Team (which works as a group to exploit a particular scientific aspect of the science potential of the OSSOS detections).

   Non-core members may be involved in two Topic Teams, while core-team members will participate in at most one Topic Team.
+  NEW: As the Core team ceases data acquisition work in summer 2017, they are permitted (but not required) to join a second Topic Team.

   Each Topic Team has a Team Leader who will be the primary contact person with the Core Team, attending monthly OSSOS telecons.
+NEW: The PI will continue to run OSSOS telecons as needed after summer 2017.

   For most OSSOS collaborators, correspondence will be inside the Topics Teams regarding their joint pursuit of the Team's science goals.
 The Team Leader is responsible for insuring that each member of their team has a clear role and set of responsibilities or tasks in the team.
 The Core Team's role is defined below, in section C.